Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Results

-Consistent with population genetics, we also assume that mutants and parents interact much more strongly with each other than with any other species in the community.
-To model this, we set parent-mutant interactions $A_{mp}=A_{pm}=\rho\approx 1$ while interactions with all other species in the community are assumed to be much weaker ($\approx 1/S$, Methods).
-As we will show below, even though mutants interact weakly with any individual species in the community, these weak effects add up due to the large number of species ($\approx S$) present in the community.
+Consistent with population genetics, we assume that mutants and parents are highly correlated ($\rho\approx 1$) in their interactions with the community.
+With a high $\rho$, the total parent and mutant population behaves effectively as a single species from the community perspective, which crucially simplifies the ecological dynamics (SI Sec. \ref{sec:parentMutantCorrelation}).
+Moreover, mutants and parents interact much more strongly with each other than with any other species in the community.
+To model this, we set parent-mutant interactions $A_{mp},A_{pm}$ to be close to but weaker than the intraspecific competition ($\approx 1$, SI Sec. \ref{sec:gLVderivation}), while interactions with all other species in the community are assumed to be much weaker ($\approx 1/S$, SI Sec. \ref{sec:gLVderivation}).
+However, as we will show below, even though mutants interact weakly with any individual species in the community, these weak effects add up due to the large number of species ($\approx S$) present in the community.
 Thus as a collective, community interactions can no longer be neglected and can strongly influence mutant dynamics.
 Throughout this work, we focus on the strong-selection-weak-mutation regime \cite{gillespie1983some}: no subsequent mutations occur before a mutant fixes or goes extinct.
-For this reason, we ignore the possibility of multiple mutants.
+For this reason, we focus on a single mutation and ignore the scenarios of multiple mutants (known as clonal interference) or mutation rates.
+We also assume that the community is at an ecological steady state when the mutant appears.

 Our goal is to derive the effective dynamics of the mutant frequency $f(t)$ in a complex community described by the GLV.
 To do so, we use dynamical mean-field theory (DMFT) \cite{pearce2020stabilization,mahadevan2023spatiotemporal,roy2019numerical,sompolinsky1988statistical}.
 The key idea behind DMFT is that in large, diverse communities the net effect of the community can be coarse-grained into an effective feedback on parent-mutant dynamics which is encoded in a single emergent parameter $\eta$ that summarizes the strength of ecological feedbacks (Fig.~\ref{fig:dynamics}b).
 Using this technique, we find that mutant frequency can be described using the equation